larisa-msoto/micm_singlecell/README.md

 ## Installations

-It is highly recommended to setup the Docker image for the workshop, but if you run into issues you can follow the steps listed in the Manual section.
+It is highly recommended to setup the Docker image for the workshop, it will download the data and setup all the required packages.
+If you run into issues you can follow the steps listed in the Manual section to do the installations and download the data on your own.

 ### Using Docker

+---

 1. Download Docker Desktop App from their [website](https://www.docker.com/products/docker-desktop)